Black Heart Foundation (UK) Limited

 Key Takeaways for Grant Writers

-• Focus on grassroots education and health: If your organization works with disadvantaged youth in education or health sectors, particularly using innovative approaches like sport or vocational training, you fit the Foundation's profile - though you still cannot apply directly.
+• Focus on grassroots education and health: If your organisation works with disadvantaged youth in education or health sectors, particularly using innovative approaches like sport or vocational training, you fit the Foundation's profile - though you still cannot apply directly.

 • Strong emphasis on under-represented communities: 75% of scholarship recipients are from BAME backgrounds, indicating this is a core priority across all Foundation activities.